Ryah/Rosie-Addon-Suite/README.md

-Addons for Rosie Retailers because the site needs improvement
+General QOL fixes for Rosie Retailers because the site needs improvement.

 # Version Changelog

 ## [Unreleased]

-- TODO: make a TODO list.
+- TODO: Make a TODO list.
+- TODO: Add an "Add Item" button to add a blank item to any order for substitutions on orders with only alcohol or tobacco (Rosie Bug-Fix)
+- TODO: Add enter key submit on adding substitutions.

+## [1.592] - 2021-01-10

+### Added

+-

+### Changed

+- Made Order History Button an actual button for better reliability.

+### Fixed

+- Fixed Force reload script so it only reloads if the message includes the phrase "successfully marked as ready".
+Previously it used length.
+You can see how inefficient that was.

+### Removed

+-

 ## [1.591] - 2021-01-04